cpham893/DATA3402_KaggleChallenge/README.md

 ![download](https://github.com/cpham893/DATA3402_KaggleChallenge/assets/143844689/bfceb230-dc6f-4258-b1ac-fcae3de01c7a)

 - ## **Future Work**
-  - I would try tuning and hyperparameters in order to improve my current decision tree model.
+  - I would try tuning the model and applying hyperparameters in order to improve my current decision tree model.
-  - I would also like to try XGBoosting since it is know to be effective.
+  - I would also like to impliment XGBoosting since it is known to be effective.

-## How to reproduce results
+# How to reproduce results
 ***************************************
 1. Download the train.csv and test.csv from the kaggle challenge (https://www.kaggle.com/competitions/playground-series-s3e22)
 2. Load the CSV files and run the DataUnderstanding_Preprocessing notebook in order to obtain the train_preprocessed.csv and test_prepocessed.csv.
 3. Load the preprocessed CSV files and run the ML_DecisionTree notebook to train the model and look at the results.
 You can also modify the max_depth if needed.

-## Citations
+# Citations
 ***************************************
  - https://www.kaggle.com/competitions/playground-series-s3e22
  - https://www.kaggle.com/datasets/yasserh/horse-survival-dataset